nathan-alden-sr/stardew-valley/min-max/1.5/year-1-spring-1.md

 8. Plant and water Mixed Seeds.
    - You can work past zero Energy, but not too much, otherwise the game will force you to pass out and you will wake up on Spring 2 with half Energy.
 If you do become [Exhausted](https://stardewvalleywiki.com/Energy), be sure you have enough time to make it into the Farmhouse.
 9. Enter the Farmhouse at 1:50 am.
-10. Pick up the [Single Bed](https://stardewvalleywiki.com/Single_Bed) (optionally trash it with the Trash Can).
+10. Pick up the [Single Bed](https://stardewvalleywiki.com/Single_Bed) (optionally trash it).
 This forces the game to spawn you one pixel from the doorway every morning, thus reducing traveling time.
     - Optionally, don't trash the Single Bed but place it on days like Spring 8 where you are at The Farm but won't level up a skill at day's end.
 Using a Bed on these days saves having to consume Energy-granting items the next day.
 11. Pick up and move the [House Plant](https://stardewvalleywiki.com/House_Plant) (optionally trash it).
 12. Pick up the [Television](https://stardewvalleywiki.com/Television) and move it as close to the doorway on the left side as you can.
 When waking every morning, you can right-click the Television's stand to interact with it.